takeshiD/keyway/README.md

 - [ ] change textcolor(RGBA)
 - [ ] change background-color(RGBA)
 - [ ] toggle background transparent
+> Note
+> Not working transparent by iced 0.12.1 on Wayland and Windows11, but cofirm to work it iced 0.13(dev).
+> I will implement 'toggle background transparent' after iced 0.13 is stabled.
 - [ ] select dynamic width or fixed width by keystrokes length
 - [ ] select symbol or svg